 Getting Around Orlando

 Orlando does have some public transport but it is not that well developed.
-At the moment there is no local commuter rail service but a SunRail service is now operating Monday to Friday from Poinciana to the south and DeBary to the north.
+For many years there was no local commuter rail service but a SunRail service is now operating Monday to Friday from Poinciana to the south and DeBary to the north.
 There are also plans to build a high speed rail link between Miami and Tampa with Orlando at the hub and so far the Brighline rail service operates from West Palm Beach to Miami.

 Lynx bus services operate throughout the metropolitan area and a separate I-Ride trolley service operates up and down International Drive.